nightwatchjs/nightwatch-docs/guide/writing-tests/visual-regression-testing.md

 In order to use `nightwatch-vrt`, you only need to invoke the `screenshotIdenticalToBaseline` assertion and pass a css selector for the DOM element to compare.
 You may also pass a custom filename, `visual_regression_settings` overrides, and a custom log message.

-The `screenshotIdenticalToBaseline` takes 4 parameters as an input
+The `screenshotIdenticalToBaseline` takes 4 parameters as an input:

-1. selector - Identifies the element that will be captured in the screenshot.
+1. `selector` - Identifies the element that will be captured in the screenshot
-2. fileName - Optional file name for this screenshot; defaults to the selector
+2. `fileName` - Optional file name for this screenshot; defaults to the selector
-3. settings - Optional settings to override the defaults and `visual_regression_settings`
+3. `settings` - Optional settings to override the defaults and `visual_regression_settings`
-4. message - Optional `message` for nightwatch to log upon completion
+4. `message` - Optional `message` for nightwatch to log upon completion

-E.g.
+E.g.:

 <div class="sample-test">
 <i>vrt-demo.js</i><pre class="line-numbers"><code class="language-javascript">describe('VRT demo test', function() {
     it('Test Google UI loads correctly', function(browser) {